MariaPerez478/FinalProjectStudyApp/README.md

 - [x] Sprint 1: Set up the project and create the different views in main.
 - [x] Sprint 2: Design and implement the Tasks screen.
 - [x] Sprint 3: Design and implement the Calendar screen.
-- [] Sprint 4: Design and implement the Home Screen.
+- [x] Sprint 4: Design and implement the Home Screen.
+(NEW TASK COMPLETED)
-- [] Sprint 4: Design and implement the Timer Screen
+- [x] Sprint 4: Design and implement the Timer Screen.
+(NEW TASK COMPLETED)

 ### Step 5: Weekly Submissions
 #### Achieved: